TWIST-Lab/DT-RaDaR/README.md

 ## Introduction

 This experiment introduces the novel framework for robot navigation developed using the Deep Q-Learning algorithm on the ray tracing data collected using the SIONNA RT and Digital Twin.
 The Digital Twins were created for the Dallas and the Houston cities.
 The RT_Data folder contains the ray tracing data collected for the Dallas and the Houston cities using the SIONNA RT inside the Digital Twin.
 The Code data contains the python files for performing the DQN training for robot navigation and also the for performing the inference on the ray tracing data for the robot navigation on the digital twins of the Dallas and the Houston cities.

+## Files

 The DQN algorithm was created using the pytorch library.
 The DQN_with_all_data_obstacle_Dallas_pytorch.py and DQN_with_all_data_obstacle_Houston_pytorch.py files contains the DQN code used for training on the Dallas and Houston cities' digital twins respectively.
 The DQN_predict_with_all_data_Dallas_pytorch.py and DQN_predict_with_all_data_obstacle_Houston_pytorch.py files contains the code used for performing the inference on the Dallas and Houston cities' digital twins respectively.

 ## Setup and Prerequisites